Volume Rigidity of Simplicial Manifolds: Acknowledgements

 \section{Acknowledgements}

 We would like to thank David Ellis for his suggestion that we could use the result from \cite{L} to simplify our proof of Lemma \ref{lem:simplex}, and Alan Lew, Yuval Peled, Eran Nevo and Orit Raz for sharing a draft of their preprint \cite{LNPR} just before both articles were submitted to arXiv.
+We also thank the anonymous referees for many helpful suggestions that improved the paper, including the statement of Theorem \ref{thm:new}.
 This work was supported by JST PRESTO Grant Number JPMJPR2126, JSPS KAKENHI Grant Number 20H05961, and EPSRC overseas travel grant EP/T030461/1.